 Connection power is the power to connect people and ideas.
 People with a lot of connection power are often called power brokers.
 They feed off connecting people and ideas and often create a lot of value in this role.

 Information power is the power to influence through facts and data.
-Information is the basis of fact-based decision making and leadership.
+Information is the basis of fact-based decision-making and leadership.
 Analytically strong people typically have positive information power.
 On the flip side, we’ve all run into a gatekeeper or information hoarder.
 They seem to thrive off the negative power and control they get for hoarding and keeping information from others.

 Coercive power is the power to make someone do something through threats and coercion.
-“I will take this away if you don’t do this…” It is the most negative uses of power and often raises its ugly head in organizations.
+“I will take this away if you don’t do this…” It is the most negative use of power and often raises its ugly head in organizations.
 When you do see coercive power being used, try to understand why someone is using it.
-Is it for personal gain, fear of failure, anger?
+Is it for personal gain, fear of failure, or anger?
 The use of coercive power can be a sign of cultural issues in the organization.

 How can I use the 7 sources of power?

 Awareness is the first step to using the 7 sources of power.
 Which of the 7 sources of power do you use?
 Your leadership?
 Your team members?
-Create a little tally of and take notes of what you observe.
+Create a little tally and take notes of what you observe.